For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

 Adults:

-- If you take metformin with a sulfonylurea, your metformin dose will be determined by your doctor
+- If you take metformin with a sulfonylurea (another class of type 2 diabetes drug), your metformin dose will be determined by your doctor

-- If you take metformin with insulin, 500 mg metformin per day, but no more than 2500 per day
+- If you take metformin with insulin, 500 mg metformin per day.
+No more than 2,500 mg per day.

 Children:

-- Children under 10: to be determined by your doctor
+- Children under 10: To be determined by your child’s doctor.

 Oral dose, extended-release tablets